 We use the Hybrid-Coordinate Ocean Model (HYCOM) dataset and the satellite altimetry of Jason-2 within the South China Sea region.
-HYCOM is a model with a hybrid coordinate in the vertical direction such that, in shallow waters, vertical grid points are geometrically constrained to remain at a fixed depth, while in deep oceans an isopycnic coordinate is adopted [46].
+HYCOM is a model with a hybrid coordinate in the vertical direction such that, in shallow waters, vertical grid points are geometrically constrained to remain at a fixed depth, while in deep oceans, an isopycnic coordinate is adopted [50].
 This allows its simulation to be relatively accurate along the coast.
-In this study, we use the sea surface height derived from "HYCOM + NCODA Global 1/12° GOFS 3.1 41-layer Analysis (GLBy0.08 Experiment 9X.X)".
-It has a horizontal resolution of $0.08^\circ \times 0.08^\circ$ and a temporal resolution of 24 hour (daily snapshot at 0Z, start from 1994/01/01).
-The Jason-2 satellite altimetry data (including latitude, longitude, and date) [47] has a resolution of 1-second (1.0786 s) along the orbit and repeats at regular intervals in 10 days (9.9156 days, to be precise) (Fig. 1).
+In this study, we use the SSH derived from "HYCOM + NCODA Global 1/12° GOFS 3.1 41-layer Analysis (GLBy0.08 Experiment 9X.X)."
+It has a horizontal resolution of $0.08^{\circ} \times 0.08^{\circ}$ and a temporal resolution of 24 h (daily snapshot at 0 Z, start from January 1, 1994).
+The Jason-2 satellite altimetry data (including latitude, longitude, and date) [51] have a resolution of 1 s (1.0786 s) along the orbit and repeats at regular intervals in 10 days (9.9156 days, to be precise) (Fig. 1).

 IV.
-INFORMATION FLOW-BASED NEURAL NETWORK
+INFORMATION FLOW-BASED NN